m-agahi/advent-of-code/README.md

 # advent-of-code
-shitty code just to solve the problems.
+shitty code just to solve the problems. started learning Golang with this code challenges

-to solve the problems visit https://adventofcode.com
+to participate in te challenges visit https://adventofcode.com